Critical-Social-Epi/NHIS_class_mortality/analysis_2_14_22.md

 # Descriptives

+Excluding missingness unless otherwise noted

-## Unweighted and stratified with missingness in variables of interest (aside from age and class)
+## Unweighted and stratified table one with missingness in variables of interest (aside from age and class)

 ```r